livejs/node-fadecandy/README.md

-# tessel2-fadecandy
+# node-fadecandy

-Node library to control and send video frames to a FadeCandy from Tessel2 or desktop via USB.
+Node library to control and send video frames directly to a FadeCandy device from NodeJS, via USB.

 **It does not require the fcserver from FadeCandy**, this module communicates directly with the FadeCandy board via USB.